Child neurology residency

 close icon

 We are proud to be the first in Michigan to offer pediatric neurocritical care services.
 These services are provided by a specialized team led by fellowship-trained neuro pediatric intensive care and neurology physicians.
-Our neurocritical care team works to identify patients in the neuro pediatric intensive care unit who are at risk of new or ongoing neurologic injury, then monitors and applies neuroprotective therapies.
+Our neurocritical care team works to identify patients in the neuro pediatric intensive care unit who are at stricken with new or ongoing neurologic injury, then monitors and applies neuroprotective therapies.
 The goal is to improve outcomes and decrease hospital stay, as neurologic outcomes have the largest impact on quality of life in patients after leaving the pediatric intensive care unit.

 Brain tumors